Our skin starts to show signs of premature aging as we enter our 20s.

 The skin starts to lose elasticity and wrinkles and spots may appear due to sun damage.

-This becomes much harder and more complicated to reverse if the skin is far-gone in later decades.
+This becomes much harder and more complicated to reverse if the skin is far gone in later years.

 So what do we do about it now so we don’t have to deal with it later?

-By now, I am pretty sure you have been told many times or read hundreds of titles on how retinol is the powerhouse ingredient you need to achieve a fresh and youthful complexion.
+I am pretty sure you have been told many times how retinol is the powerhouse ingredient you need to achieve a fresh and youthful complexion.

-Retinol is indeed the wonder ingredient when it comes to reversing sun damage and ageing, but when should you start using retinol?
+Retinol is indeed the wonder ingredient when it comes to reversing sun damage but the question is…

 What Is Retinol?